Melon: Remixes for Propaganda: Reception

 When promotional copies of Melon were distributed to the music press, Island Records requested they listen to the album, but not publish a review.
 However, several press outlets did provide some feedback about the release.
 The Austin American-Statesman mentioned how some songs only retained one feature of the original, such as the vocal track or guitar riff, and stated how the remixes were "so radically deconstructed that the original can be difficult to recognize".
 The Washington Post stated how bassist Adam Clayton and drummer Larry Mullen Jr. were "virtually wiped off the tracks" and replaced by drum machines, and how The Edge's guitar work and Bono's vocals were heavily modified.
 The Post also had a phone number in which readers could call to hear a sound bite of the album.

+The Chicago Tribune writer Greg Kot compared the "perverse decision" to make Melon a fan magazine-only limited edition, with instructions for journalists not to review it, to the "anti-marketing approach" for Neil Young's Eldorado (1989), and believed it deserved a wider audience.
+"Although some U2 fans will no doubt find Melon the ultimate perversion", Kot noted, "it's a logical extension of the electro-industrial sound the band forged on its last two studio albums, and well worth seeking out."

 In 2004, Mojo included Melon in their list of "The 67 Lost Albums You Must Own".
 In 2011, The Guardian the album in their list of "the 50 key events in the history of dance music".
 Richard Vine of the newspaper wrote that Primal Scream's Screamadelica (1991) "showed how far rock music could be stretched when a DJ was let loose in the studio to rip it up and start again.
-Soon, there wasn't a guitar band left without a 'dance element' in their music", adding that U2 "got in on the act" both with Melon and Oakenfold's support DJ slots on the Zoo TV Tour.
+Soon, there wasn't a guitar band left without a 'dance element' in their music", adding that U2 "got in on the act" both with Melon and Paul Oakenfold's support DJ slots on the Zoo TV Tour.